Christmas in Ireland

 The wren is one of the smallest birds in the UK and Ireland, but has a very loud song and is sometimes called the 'king of all birds'.
 This is because of the legend of a little wren who rode on the top of an eagle's head and boasted he had 'flown higher than an eagle'.
 Wren's were hunted for many years throughout Europe in medieval times.

-The Feast of the Epiphany (January 6th) is also celebrated as 'Nollaig na mBean' or Women's Christmas.
-Traditionally the women get the day off and the men do the housework and cooking!
-The women meet in each other's homes to sew and chat.
-It is becoming more popular and many Irish women now get together on the Sunday nearest Epiphany, to have tea and cakes, to gossip and to enjoy each other's company!
+The Feast of the Epiphany (January 6th) was also celebrated in some towns in Ireland as 'Nollaig na mBean' or Women's Christmas.
+Traditionally the women got the day off and the men do the housework and cooking!
+The women met in each other's homes to sew and chat.
+Although it's mostly died out, some women still like to get together on the Sunday nearest Epiphany, to have tea and cakes, to gossip and to enjoy each other's company!